kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/instrumentation/README.md

 OpenTelemetry Collector:
 - 1 CPU
 - 2 GiB Memory
-- The Processor memory limiter disabled to avoid any data dropping before processed.
+- The Processor memory limiter disabled to avoid any data losses.
 - The Batch processor queue size configured to 10000 spans and 10 second timeout.
 - The exporter queue size configured to 600 batches and max elapsed time to 600 seconds.